 Laura McPherson | Elephant Juice Photography

 First, let’s talk about YOU!
 The artist.
 Are you passionate about your work?
+Do you feel like you are creating the best session for your client?
 I feel that a big step to finding that fire and creative passion is shooting what you love!
 Be true to YOU, and fuel your passion by shooting what you genuinely find joy in.
 If you’re looking to attract a certain type of client, your ideal client, you have to show images that reflect that in your feed and portfolio.
 Styling a model session is a great way to get images you can use to promote your brand and book the clients you want.
 If you are not passionate about what you’re doing, make a change.
 True authenticity shows through in your work, and will draw clients and others in the industry to you!

 Once you have the clients booked, the next step to a great session is STYLING!
 It can really make or break your session.
 I have used Style & Select for over two years now, and it’s been such a huge timesaver, and easy way to make sure my clients are not stressed by the styling process and they look amazing!